abelbarreto-dev/abelbarreto-dev/README.md

 <h1 align="left">Hi 👋, I'm Abel Carvalho</h1>
 <h3 align="left">Python Developer from Brazil</h3>

-I am Abel, and have been working with Python since mid-2019.
+I am Abel, and have been working with Python since mid-2019, but I code since 2017 when I learned my firts steps.
+Basic programming and data structure with C and after, Object Oriented Programming (OOP) with Java.
+Then I knew Python Language.
 My goals are set, to succeed as a developer and to undertake.
 I am willing to devote myself with optimism and willpower to the opportunities they suggest.
 I don’t know everything, but I am open to learning and contributing, thus overcoming the challenges.
 I also have experience with Java.

 ### Current Repository